 - Now remove the cell elements from the cell jar for examination.
 It is advisable to do this under the supervision of a trained professional

 - In this case, the elements in cells should undergo a thorough examination for short-circuiting either under the bottom, top or on the sides.
 This may happen due to the shedding of the active materials and the mud space bottom being filled up by the mud and thus short-circuiting, even though the sides are protected by plastic strips.

 - If the positive and negative plates are found in good condition, wash out the mud and clean the separators and the jar and replace the element as in the original cell before repairing.

-- Also, see for white streaks at the top of the plates.
+- Also, look for white streaks at the top of the plates.
 If white streaks are found, then it indicates improper maintenance procedures, like missing top-up with water, undercharging, etc.

 - How to check if the plates are in good condition?
 The positive plate tubes should be intact, without any signs of bursting or damage.
 In the case of a flat plate, no shedding is permitted.
 The negative plates are always flat type in any type of lead-acid battery.
 The negative plate should show a shiny inner active material when scratched with a nail or knife.
 If the active material appears sandy, then the negative group has to be replaced.

 - If whole cells are to be replaced, then it is advisable to consult the dealer/manufacturer.